tosin2013/qubinode_navigator/docs/deployments/demo-redhat-com.markdown

 $ kcli --help
 ```

-## To Access the Baremetal Node you mad do the Following
+## To Access the Baremetal Node
 **Option 1: Access the VM via the console**
 Login to the VM using ssh or cockpit console.
-The endpoint will be https://SERVER_ADDRESS:9090
+The endpoint will be `https://SERVER_ADDRESS:9090` and the username and password are the same as the lab-user password you set in the config.yml file.
 ![20240531095517](https://i.imgur.com/Z9WimBp.png)

 **Option 2: RDP into Server on  Red Hat Product Demo System**